mustafafarag/ecommerce-backend-serverless/live-demo.md

 This guide explains how to test the project in two ways — locally using `serverless-offline`, and by deploying it to the AWS cloud using the Serverless Framework, which provisions AWS Lambda, API Gateway, and other resources.

+### ❓ What is Serverless Framework?
+[Serverless Framework](https://www.serverless.com/framework/docs) is an open-source tool that simplifies deploying and managing serverless applications.
+It automates provisioning of resources like Lambda, API Gateway, and IAM using simple YAML configuration.

 ---

 | Environment | Method                        | Tools Used                |